 A festival of everything theater, comedy, storytelling and much more.

-The Fringe Festival takes over Prague between May 26th and June 3rd and offers theater lovers a chance to see something different.
-With most shows clocking at around 60 minutes, it’s possible to not only catch more than one show per day, but also to experience alternative theater, unusual blended shows, and unique performances that you might not be able to find around at other times.
+The Fringe Festival takes over Prague between May 25th and June 2nd and offers theater lovers a chance to see something different.
+With most shows clocking at around 60 minutes, it’s possible to not only catch more than one show per day, but also to experience alternative theater, unusual blended shows, and unique performances that you might not be able to find around Prague at other times.

 This year’s Fringe Festival offers 50 different shows presented at seven venues, with theater assembles from the US, England, Iceland, Norway, and more making an appearance.